-7. Hike or bike on the Trinity Skyline Trail.
+6. Bike or hike on the Trinity Skyline Trail.
 The trail stretches 4.6 miles in the Dallas Floodway with routes along the Trinity River.
-It's a place of wonder, with 30 foot levees, fields of wildflowers and the glimpse of native and migrating birds.
+It's a place of wonder, with 30-foot levees, fields of wildflowers and the glimpse of native and migrating birds.

-11. Have a picnic outing at the Pavilion and Amphitheater at Moore Park Gateway.
-The park features an amphitheater, walking trails, a bridge over Cedar Creek, and baseball, soccer and tennis fields to play on.
+8. Have a picnic outing at the Pavilion and Amphitheater at Moore Park The park features an amphitheater, walking trails, a bridge over Cedar Creek, as well as baseball, soccer and tennis fields to play on.

-12. The Trinity Forest Trails is a 9-mile hike and bike loop in the Great Trinity Forest.
+9. Head to the Trinity Forest Trails – a 9-mile hike and bike loop in the Great Trinity Forest.
 Travel to this trail path and enjoy the abundance of tree varieties along the way.

-13. Lower Chain of Wetlands is a bird watcher's paradise.
+10. Experience a bird watcher's paradise at the Lower Chain of Wetlands.
 This spot feature four wetland ponds and 75 acres to check-out the native plant and bird species.